jidongxiao/networksecurity/notes/arp/mitigation.md

 - Keep Systems Updated: Ensure that network devices and security software are regularly updated with the latest patches and updates to address known vulnerabilities.

-By implementing these countermeasures, we can enhance the security of your network and reduce the risk of ARP cache poisoning attacks.
+By implementing these countermeasures, we can enhance the security of our network and reduce the risk of ARP cache poisoning attacks.